— Variety Makes All the Difference —

 A similar thing is going on here: A large number of elements may form a shape that is derived from the shape of one element.
 And because no element can be coerced to follow a certain path, no large number of elements will display the exact same pattern as another group.
 Patterns caused by large numbers of elements are alike but never the same.
-Hence all snow flakes look alike but no two are exactly identical.
+Hence all snowflakes look alike but no two are exactly identical.

 It also happens all over Scriptures and has been studied extensively, most often referred to as type-Theology.
-In the Book of Exodus for instance, Moses constructs the Tabernacle according to heavenly patterns he observed (Ex 25:40, Heb 8:5), making the tabernacle a self-similarity of something that exists on a different level of complexity, namely heaven.
+In the Book of Exodus for instance, Moses constructs the Tabernacle according to heavenly patterns he observed (Exodus 25:40, Hebrews 8:5), making the tabernacle a self-similarity of something that exists on a different level of complexity, namely heaven.

-I will open My mouth in parables; I will say things hidden from the foundation of the world.
+No wonder that at a certain point Jesus said, "I will open My mouth in parables; I will say things hidden from the foundation of the world" (Matthew 13:35).

 Hold that thought (8a)

 Self-similarity is the repetition of a shape, form or behavior on different levels of complexity.
 Not as an identical copy, but as a variation of the same basic shape.

 An image that displays self-similarity is usually called a fractal.
 One of the first works of Fractal Art was made in 1904 by a Swedish mathematician named Helge von Koch, and his piece was the so-called Koch Snow Flake.
 He took a triangle and added a similar but smaller triangle to each of the sides of the first one.
 Then he added smaller triangles to the sides of the second ones, again to the sides of the third ones, and so on at infinitum.